Supported by Tile Republic

 Real vs faux terrazzo tiles

-The key thing to be aware of when looking at using terrazzo tiles is deciding whether to go with real terrazzo or a terrazzo-look tile (aka ‘faux terrazzo’ that’s generally made of porcelain).
+The key thing to decide is whether to go with real terrazzo or a terrazzo-look tile (aka ‘faux terrazzo’ that’s generally made of porcelain).

-Real terrazzo is made from a mix of chips, such as marble and glass chips, that are held together with a composite.
-It’s generally much thicker, around 20mm, to prevent it from cracking.
+Real terrazzo is made from a mix of chips, such as marble and glass chips, held together with a composite.
+It’s generally much thicker, 11mm-20mm, to prevent it from cracking.

-A faux terrazzo is a terrazzo pattern that’s applied onto a porcelain tile (or we’ve also seen it applied onto cement encaustic tiles).
-Technology has come a long way and many faux tiles are incredibly realistic — but it’s hard to beat the natural beauty of real terrazzo.
+A faux terrazzo tile is a terrazzo pattern that’s applied onto a porcelain tile (or we’ve also seen it used on cement encaustic tiles).
+Technology has come a long way and many faux tiles are incredibly realistic.

 Pros and cons of terrazzo

-When using real terrazzo, you should ideally seal it before being installed to protect the surface from grout staining and for ease of grout clean up.
-Once installed, after it has been grouted and cleaned, you should seal it with a high-quality terrazzo or penetrating sealer to protect the surface from staining and to make ongoing maintenance easier.
+When using real terrazzo, you should ideally seal it before installation to protect the surface from grout staining and to make it easier to clean once grouted.
+Once installed, after it has been grouted and cleaned, you should seal it again with a high-quality terrazzo or penetrating sealer.
+This will protect the surface from staining and to make ongoing maintenance easier.
 It’s also important to note that when cleaning real terrazzo, you should use a quality PH neutral cleaner to preserve its beauty and integrity.

-Due to the sensitive nature of terrazzo, many designers tend to steer away from it in bathrooms, or at least in showers, and choose a terrazzo-look tile instead.
+Due to the sensitive nature of terrazzo, many designers tend to steer away from using real terrazzo in bathrooms, or at least in showers.
 Alternatively, you could use real terrazzo in a different place in the bathroom such as as the vanity top.

 Colour and pattern